Miss Earth 2017

-Miss Earth 2017, the 17th edition of the Miss Earth pageant, with the theme "Heroines fighting climate change", was held on November 4, 2017 at the Mall of Asia Arena in Pasay, Metro Manila, Philippines.
-Katherine Espín of Ecuador crowned her successor Karen Ibasco of the Philippines at the end of the event.
-This is the fourth time Philippines won Miss Earth - the most in the pageant's history.
+Miss Earth 2017 was the 17th edition of the Miss Earth pageant, held at the SM Mall of Asia Arena in Bay City, Pasay, Metro Manila, the Philippines, on November 4, 2017.

+Katherine Espín of Ecuador crowned Karen Ibasco of the Philippines as her successor at the end of the event.
+Ibasco's crowning marks the fourth time the Philippines won the Miss Earth title—the most in the pageant's history.

 Results

 Placements

-NOTE (*): For this year's pageant, there were no "1st, 2nd and 3rd Runner-up".
-Instead, the non-winning Elemental Queens were of equal ranking (they are all the Runners-up), with each being eligible to replace the winner in the event that would be necessary.
-Therefore, the ordinal numbers 1st, 2nd and 3rd before the word Runner-Up here are only formal.
+NOTE (*): For this year's pageant, there were no first, second and third runners-up.
+Instead, the non-winning elemental queens were of equal ranking (they are all runners-up), with each being eligible to replace the winner if it were necessary.
+Therefore, first, second and third before the word runner-up here is only formal.